 BRIDGE TO PHYSICAL SELF

 Running, walking, and fitness activities enable us to experience our physical selves in a world mostly accessed through use of fingers on a mobile device.
 AuthorEARNED RUNS is edited and authored by me, runner and founder.
-I began participating in road races before 5Ks were common.
+In 1978 I began participating in 10K road races before 5Ks were common.
 I've been a dietitian, practiced and taught clinical pathology, and been involved with research that utilized pathology.
-I am fascinated with understanding the origins of disease as well as health.
+I am fascinated with understanding the origins of disease as well as health and longevity.
 Archives

 CategoriesNew!
 Search Box